Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 SCZ Sellerie and design - Entreprise de sellerie automobile à Aurillac

-Automatic gearbox selector rod oil seal
+Automatic gearbox valve operating rod oil seal

 13H6585

-Automatic gearbox selector rod oil seal
+Automatic gearbox valve operating rod oil seal

 Spring washer